 Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 All resource consents that are required to be monitored for the year are monitored for compliance with conditions.
 Achieve Achieved As at 30 June 2019, 100% of the 105 resource consents received monitoring during the year.
-Achieved As at 30 June 2020, 249 resource consents received monitoring during the year.
-Reported instances of non-compliances and dog nuisances will be Percent of reported instances of non- compliances and dog nuisances will be responded to.
+Achieved As at 30 June 2020, 1,819 complaints were received during the year.
+97% were responded to within 60 minutes.
+Reported instances of non-compliances and dog nuisances will be responded Percent of reported instances of non-compliances and dog nuisances will be responded to.
 100% Achieved As at 30 June 2019, 1,108 complaints were received during the year.
 100% were responded to.
 Achieved As at 30 June 2020, 1,067 complaints were received during the year.
-100% were responded to. responded to.
+100% were responded to. to.
 An after-hours emergency response will be continuously provided.
 Achieve Achieved The service is provided by staff on a weekly roster.
 Achieved The service is provided by staff on a weekly roster.
 Registration and classification of all known dogs within the District.
 Percent of known dogs that will be registered or accounted for annually by 31 October.
-100% Achieved As at 30 June 2019, Of the 6,402 dogs on Council's database, 6,306 were registered (98%).
+Registration and classification of all known dogs within the District.
+Achieved As at 30 June 2019, Of the 6,402 dogs on Council's database, 6,306 were registered (98%).
 Dog owners of all dogs that were not registered as at 1 September 2018 were visited by Animal Control staff to encourage compliance.
 As at 31 October 2018, 106 dogs remained unregistered for which dog owners were issued an infringement for failing to register.
-Achieved As at 30 June 2020, Of the 6,274 dog on the Council's database 6,133 were (97.7%).
-Dog owners of all dogs that were not registered were visited by Animal Control staff in September 2019 to encourage compliance.
-As at 31 October 2019, 141 dogs remained unregistered for which dog owners were issued an infringement for failing to register.
+Achieved As at 30 June 2020, There are 6,133 registered dogs in the district and 141 unregistered dogs accounted for on Councils database.
 Noise complaints response service will be provided.
 Noise complaints services are provided all year round and 90% of complaints will be responded to within 60 minutes.
 Achieve Achieved As at 30 June 2019, 1,122 complaints have been received.
 95% were responded to within 60 minutes.
 The service is provided by way of Contract.
 Achieved As at 30 June 2020, 1,819 complaints were received during the year.
 97% were responded to within 60 minutes.
-The service is provided by way of Contract.

-Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Public safety Percent of reported non- 100% Achieved Achieved bylaws and other compliances and As at 30 June 2019, As at 30 June 2020, legislation will be enforced. complaints that are responded to within five working days.
-78 complaints received and responded to within five working days, comprising of: 44 complaints received and responded to, comprising of: Issue Number of complaints Issue Number of complaints Smoke 8 Smoke 4 Health Act 32 Health Act 12 Local Government Act 1 Local Government Act 0 Council Bylaws 37 Council Bylaws 28 Total 78 Total 44
+Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 Public safety bylaws and other legislation will be enforced.
+Percent of reported non- compliances and complaints that are responded to within five working days.
+100% Achieved As at 30 June 2019, 78 complaints received and responded to within five working days, comprising of: Achieved As at 30 June 2020, 44 complaints received a comprising of: Issue Number of complaints Issue Number of complaints Smoke 8 Smoke 4 Health Act 32 Health Act 12 Local Government Act 1 Local Government Act 0 Council Bylaws 37 Council Bylaws 28 Total 78 Total 44

+3. ACQUISITION AND RENEWAL OF ASSETS

+LTP

-Regulatory Services Annual Plan Forecast 2019/20 \$000 Actual 2019/20 \$000 Variance \$000 Notes
+Regulatory Services Forecast 2018/19 Actual 2018/19 Variance

+\$000 \$000 \$000 Notes

 Renewals (replace existing assets) portion of project

-Animal Control - Body worn video equipment 6 4 2

-Vehicle 37 40 (3)

-Vehicle 37 46 (9)

-Parking - Mobile ticket device 23 23
+Mobile ticketing devices 23 7 16

-Parking - Body worn video equipment 6 3 3

-Replacement/upgrade of parking meters 10 10

-Total renewal projects 119 93 26
+Total renewal projects 23 7 16

 Level of service portion of project

-Pound - Pup kennel extension 5 - 5
+Pound - Driveway sealing 25 25

+Automatic gate at the pound 26 (26)

-Total level of service projects 5 - 5
+Total level of service projects 25 26 (1)

 Growth portion of project

-Total growth projects -
+Total growth projects

 Make up of above projects by % of type

-Renewals - Replacing existing assets 119 93 26
+Renewals - Replacing existing assets 23 7 16

-Improve level of service 5 5
+Improve level of service 25 26 (1)

-Growth - To meet additional demand
+Growth - To meet additional demand -

-Total Regulatory Services projects 124 93 31
+Total Regulatory Services projects 48 33 15